WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_54.md

 Behold, I have created the smith who blows the fire of coals and produces a weapon for its purpose.
 I have also created the ravager to destroy;

 ###### 17
 no weapon that is fashioned against you shall succeed, and you shall refute every tongue that rises against you in judgment.
-This is the heritage of the servants of the LORD and their vindication from me, declares the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This is the heritage of the servants of the LORD and their vindication from me, declares the LORD."

 ***